 For a little light relief, you’ll also find at least one gallery of pictures of my darling dog – with more to follow, no doubt!

 Teachers, as a trained children’s fiction editor, a mentor for adult writers and a journalist as well as a novelist for teens, I’m happy to talk to classes from Y6 to sixth form, and to devise bespoke creative writing workshops.
-If you’d like to know more, please get in touch via the form on this site’s contacts page, or follow & then DM me on Twitter.
+If you’d like to know more, please see the contacts page about ways to get in touch.